Shashwatrwt/URL_Shortner/README.md

 ## How to Use

 1. **Open the Application**
+   - Start a local web server from the project folder
-   - Open `index.html` in your web browser
+   - Open the server address in your web browser
+   - Opening the file directly may prevent generated links from working correctly

 2. **Enter a URL**
    - Type or paste a long URL in the input field